Happiest Season: Plot

-At the Caldwells' annual Christmas Eve party, Abby, having tired of her current situation, is relieved when her friend John arrives to pick her up.
-Harper privately begs her to stay and as they are about to kiss, they are caught by Sloane who prepares to expose their relationship to the family.
-However, it turns out, Sloane has her own secret: she and her husband, Eric, are getting a divorce.
+At the Caldwells' annual Christmas Eve party, Abby, having tired of her situation, is relieved when her best friend John arrives to pick her up.
+Harper privately begs her to stay, and as they are about to kiss, they are caught by Sloane who prepares to expose their relationship to the family.
+However, it turns out that Sloane has her own secret: she and her husband, Eric, are getting a divorce.
 The sisters get into a public fight, ending with Sloane outing Harper as a lesbian, which Harper tries to deny.
-Heartbroken, Abby leaves the house, with John following her, and the two talk about their stories of coming out to their respective families: Abby's parents were loving and accepting, while John's father threw him out of the house and didn't talk to him for thirteen years.
+Heartbroken, Abby leaves the house, with John following her, and the two talk about their stories of coming out to their respective families: Abby's parents were loving and accepting, while John's father threw him out of their home and did not talk to him for thirteen years.
 John reminds Abby that coming out can be terrifying for gay people, but has nothing to do with Harper's love for her.

-After realizing her fear of rejection caused her to hurt Riley and may cause her to lose Abby, Harper finally tells her parents that she is a lesbian.
-This inspires Sloane to reveal her own secret and even Jane tells her parents how neglected she felt over the years.
-Despite this, Abby still departs with John, feeling she has been too hurt to give Harper another chance.

-Tipper confronts Ted, detailing the emotional pain their daughters have clearly experienced due to their parenting choices.
+Realizing her fear of rejection caused her to hurt Riley and may cause her to lose Abby, Harper confirms to her parents that she is a lesbian.
+This inspires Sloane to reveal her own secret, and even Jane tells her parents how neglected she felt over the years.
+Afterward, Tipper confronts Ted about the emotional pain their daughters have experienced due to their parenting choices.
 Harper goes after Abby to apologize, confessing that she truly loves her and wants to build a life with her.
-Touched, and with encouragement from John, Abby forgives her and they share a kiss.
+Touched, and with encouragement from John, Abby forgives her and they kiss.

 The next morning, Ted apologizes to his daughters for making them feel they always had to meet his standard of perfection.
-He later gets a phone call from the campaign donor, who will support him only if Harper suppresses any details about her personal life.
+He later receives a phone call from the campaign donor, who will support him only if Harper suppresses any details about her personal life.
 Ted rejects the offer.
 The Caldwells then take a family picture, with Abby included this time.

-One year later, Abby and Harper got engaged, Jane has become a bestselling author with her fantasy novel, The Shadow Dreamers, and Ted has won the mayoral election.
+One year later, Abby and Harper are engaged, Jane has become a bestselling author with her fantasy novel, The Shadow Dreamers, and Ted has won the mayoral election.
 On Christmas Eve, the family goes to the cinema to watch It's a Wonderful Life.
-As the movie starts, Abby and Harper smile at each other lovingly.
+As the film starts, Abby and Harper smile at each other lovingly.